yazgoo/umberwm/README.md

 # design goals and features

-  - kiss: only window management (no taskbar, ...), complex stuff should be done using other programs (rofi, ...)
+  - kiss: only window management (no taskbar, system tray, ...), complex stuff should be done using other programs (rofi, ...)
   - configuration as code (like qtile, dwm)
   - tiled by default (Binary space partitioning)
   - supports workspaces
+  - two implementations: python and rust
-  - single file, ~200 LoC
+  - single file (python: ~200 LoC, rust: ~500 LoC)

 # using it